thintsa/aulab-soundflower-equalizer-toggle/README.md

 3) open 'equalizer-toggle.scpt' file with AppleScript Editor.app and replace YOUR_USER_NAME_HERE with your OSX user name

-4) Save script as "Equalizer Toggle.app" in your Applications folder and attempt to run it (OSX 10.9.5 Mavericks will throw a security alert)
+4) File --> Export script as "Equalizer Toggle.app" in your Applications folder and attempt to run it (OSX 10.9.5 Mavericks will throw a security alert)

 5) Give permission for the app to run in: Sysytem Preferences -> Security & Privacy --> Privacy --> Accessibility